OdeCloud community member Spencer Linder loves what he does as a NetSuite consultant.

 RELATED POST — Freelancing: The Entrepreneurial Stepping Stone

-Diving deeper into his career aspirations and motivations, Spencer explained that he’s only recently started to lay the groundwork for his own software startup, naming his father and grandfather as his entrepreneurial role models.
+Diving deeper into his career aspirations and motivations, Spencer explained that he’s only recently started to lay the groundwork for his own software startup, naming his grandfather as his entrepreneurial role model.

 But more on that in the next episode of OdeTV!